humrochagf/humberto.io/content/blog/exploring-pygame-5-movement-and-collision.en.md

 +++
 Movement is part of a large portion of games.
 When jumping between platforms, shooting against a horde of enemies, piloting a space ship and running through the streets, we are causing movement and interacting with the game environment, applying action and causing reactions.

-This chapter is to describe the basic concepts of moving objects across the screen and their interaction with other elements through collision detection.
+This chapter is to describe the basics of moving objects across the screen and their interaction with other elements through collision detection.

 ## Movement